 16 Things to Say in a Job Interview

 If you’ve done any research on successful interviewing, by now you probably have a good idea of what not to say in an interview.
 But, what you should say might not be so obvious.
 It can be hard to know how to verbally make a persuasive case for an employer to hire you.
-It’s also easy to get totally caught up in practicing interview questions and answers and completely forget to review the basic ideas you should express in order to make a great first impression on your interviewer.
+It’s also easy to get caught up in practicing interview questions and answers and completely forget to review the basic ideas you should express in order to make a great first impression on your interviewer.